A Converse Control Lyapunov Theorem for Joint Safety and Stability: Conclusion

 \section{Conclusion}

 In this work, we established a converse theorem on the existence of CLBFs in the context of safe stabilization for control systems.
-Specifically, we showed that, under mild assumptions, the existence of a strictly compatible pair of control Lyapunov and control barrier functions is equivalent to the existence of a single smooth Lyapunov function that simultaneously certifies asymptotic stability and safety.
+Specifically, we showed that, under mild assumptions, the existence of a strictly compatible pair of control Lyapunov and control barrier functions is equivalent to the existence of a single continuously differentiable Lyapunov function that simultaneously certifies asymptotic stability and safety.
 In proving this result, we also established regularity properties and asymptotic estimates on the backward hitting time of a compact set, assuming the set contains an asymptotically stabilizing equilibrium point and its boundary is robustly invariant.
-It would be of interest in future work to explore how the weakened notion of CLF–CBF compatibility and the converse theorem can be exploited to compute less conservative CLBFs.
+It would be of interest in future work to explore how the weakened notion of CLF–CBF compatibility and the converse theorem can be exploited to compute less conservative CLBFs (preliminary results reported in \cite{liu2025computing}).
+It would also be interesting future work to relax the strict compatibility on $\partial\C$, remove compactness of $\C$, and handle time-varying safety constraints.